nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 ### Sequence of messages

-* An information source creates a sequence of messages
+* An information source creates a **sequence of messages**
    * e.g. like throwing a coin or a dice several times in a row

 \smallskip

+* The probabilities of the messages are known and fixed

+\smallskip

-* Each time, a new message is randomly selected according to some probabilities
+* Each time, a new message is randomly selected according to the probabilities

 ### Discrete memoryless source

 * A **discrete memoryless source** (DMS) is an information source which produces a sequence of **independent** messages
     * i.e. the choice of a message at one time does not depend on the previous messages

 * Each message has a fixed probability.
-The set of probabilities is the **distribution** of the source
+The set of probabilities is the **distribution** of the source:

 $$\sIII{S}{\fIoII}{\fIoIV}{\fIoIV}$$

 * Terminology:

-    * Discrete: it can take a value from a discrete set (alphabet)
+    * Discrete: it can take a value from a discrete set ("alphabet")
     * Complete: $\sum p(s_i) = 1$
     * Memoryless: succesive values are independent of previous values (e.g. successive throws of a coin)